 Phenomena associated with the strong force include: sunshine and starlight - nuclear fusion - and the elements of the periodic table (meson exchange field - see below).
 The nucleosynthetic pathway - element building in the stars - is the first (gravitational) step toward the return of matter to its original form, light.
 The process goes to completion in Hawking's "quantum radiance" of black holes.
 "Quantum radiance" completes the symmetry circuit beginning with light, devolving to matter through the conserved charges of the electric and nuclear forces, and finally back to light again through fusion and ultimately "quantum radiance".
 (Another strong force conservation circuit goes to completion through the alternative route of proton decay (gluon exchange field - see above).
 Proton decay may be commonplace in the interior of black holes.)
 (See: "The Half-Life of Proton Decay and the 'Heat Death' of the Universe".)

-The Strong Force - Two
+Force - Two Expressions

 (See: "The Strong Force: Two Expressions".)